towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 BACKGROUND: Why proper synchronization to retrace is important.

-When executing [Screen](/docs/Screen)\('OpenWindow'\), Psychtoolbox executes different calibration routines to find out if back\- and frontbuffer swaps \(what [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) does\) are properly synchronized to the vertical retrace signal \(also known as VBL\) of your display.
-At the same time, it measures the real monitor video refresh interval \- the elapsed time between two VBL signals.
+When executing [Screen](/docs/Screen)\('OpenWindow'\), Psychtoolbox executes different calibration routines to find out if back- and frontbuffer swaps \(what [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) does\) are properly synchronized to the vertical retrace signal \(also known as VBL\) of your display.
+At the same time, it measures the real monitor video refresh interval - the elapsed time between two VBL signals.
 It is crucial for flicker free, tear free, properly timed visual stimulus presentation that buffer swaps only happen during the VBL period of the display.
 The VBL \(vertical blank\) is the small gap in time